How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 In the Philippines, abortion is illegal under nearly all circumstances, so safe and legal pregnancy prevention is especially important.
 (Wikipedia)

-When to Seek Medical Help Immediately
+When to Seek Medical Help

 - If you experience severe abdominal pain, prolonged heavy bleeding, or fever after using EC

-- If you vomit within 2 hours after taking an emergency pill (you may need a repeat dose)
+- If you vomit within 2 hours after taking an emergency pill

 - If your period is delayed significantly or very irregular after EC

-- If you suspect you might already be pregnant
+- If you suspect you are pregnant

 - For STI testing or other sexual health concerns